AdobeDocs/learning-manager.en/help/migrated/integrate-aem-learning-manager.md

 ### Ignore higher order LO enrollment

-If the **Ignore Higher Order LO Enrollment** check-box is enabled and a user is enrolled directly into a Learning Program or Certification, the courses for that certification or Learning Program will show up for the user in the widgets.
+If the **Ignore Higher Order LO Enrollment** checkbox is enabled and a user is enrolled directly into a Learning Program or Certification, the courses for that certification or Learning Program will show up for the user in the widgets.

 If the check-box is disabled, the courses present in the Learning Program or Certification where user has not enrolled directly will not show up.

 ![](assets/higher-order-lo.png)

+*Select the Ignore Higher Order LO Enrollment checkbox.

 The setting is then applied on the widget.